Go Backpacking

 The shuttle will drop people off at several central points in the city, and from there, you can catch a taxi, saving you some money.

-Medellin also has a smaller airport within the city limits, Olaya Herrera (EOH), offering regional flights with domestic carriers.
-This can be conveniently accessed via Uber or taxi.
+Medellin also has a smaller airport within its city limits, Olaya Herrera (EOH), which offers regional flights with domestic carriers.
+This can be conveniently accessed via Uber or a taxi.

 By Bus